rjoleary/cs444-joos-compiler/docs/reachability.md

 ### The last statement on every finite-length execution path through a method whose return type is not void must be a return statement.
-		a method return type if not void finite-length execution
-		the last stmt must be a return stmt
  * Thought: Go through the AST, for each AstMethod node, check the method declaration,
     1. if it is not void, get the last children, check whether it is return statement. if it is not, then return compile-time error.
     2. if it is void, check there is no return statement in its chilren, if there is, return compile-time error